Sense-Studios/VirtualMixerProject-depricated/README.md

 ## chaining components

-The configuration can be extended, so we can swap Source 2 with another mixer and have an additional source.
+The configuration can be extended so we can swap Source 2 with another mixer and have an additional source.

 ```